 Residential User: Any contributor to SD1’s wastewater sewer system whose lot, parcel, real estate, or building is used for domestic dwelling purposes only.

 Riparian Zone: The forested or vegetated land along the banks of streams.
 These zones are important natural filters, protecting streams from excessive sedimentation, polluted surface runoff and erosion.
-It is recommended that riparian zone buffers be a minimum of 25 feet wide.
 (See Best Management Practice)

 Sanitary Sewer Overflow (SSO): The intentional or intentional diversion of flow from a sanitary sewer collection system that occurs before the head works of a sewage treatment plant.
 SSOs include discharges to waters of the United States as well as diversions to public or private property and the environment that do not reach waters of the United States, such as basement flooding.